missintern/MicroAcquire-Project/README.md

 # MicroAcquire-Project
-A tool which shows the companies on MicroAcquire which meet certain criteria, including the type of technology used (language and/or framework of the tech stack).
+A tool to scrape the technology used (language and/or framework of the tech stack) from  every startup in MicroAcquire.

+Note: Create your own (.env) file with your own credentials for https://app.microacquire.com/signin